joaomatbarbosa/actionmanagementtool/README.md

 # actionmanagementtool

-Web Application developed inside a company as a thesis project.
+THESIS PROJECT

+Internship at Amkor Technology as a Full Stack Web Developer.

+Web Application developed to be deployed for daily usage for the whole company.